kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 **Tips to help with chunking:**

 -   If solving a problem, try not to focus on the overarching picture.
 Try to focus on the connections between steps.
 This is the downfall of using worked solutions!
-Mindless learning doesn't work! - This is an*Â illusion of competence*.
+Mindless learning doesn't work! - This is an* illusion of competence*.

 -   You can form a chunk without understanding but they are often pointless.

--   Also having the understanding without the chunks to back it up fades quickly -Â *This is an illusion of competence.*
+-   Also having the understanding without the chunks to back it up fades quickly - *This is an illusion of competence.*

 -   To make the information context independent - practise recalling it in different ways, or try and do different styles of questions with it.
 The more connections to the information, the easier it will be to recall.